 Grab your Ushankas because we are going to the Motherland, comrades!
 I have waited the whole week to make this joke, so don’t you dare not laugh.
 Last week we stopped at the moment when I was making the decision of going to Russia for my language course.
 Fast-forward a bit to the days nearing my departure.
-Naturally, there were a lot of things in my mind at that moment and I couldn’t hold back the anxiety (pretty much like now.
+Naturally, there were numerous things in my mind at that moment and I couldn’t hold back the anxiety (pretty much like now.
 I’m about to go back to Russia, but this is something I’ll talk about a few hundred episodes later).
 Would I like that language course?
 How would I endure the Russian winter?
 What would I do far away from my family?
-I am a very anxious person by nature and was very curious about many things.
-Luckily I wasn’t the only one.
-There were other anxious people from all over Brazil who also were going on the same flight to Russia.
+I am a very anxious person innately and was very curious about many things.
+Luckily, I wasn’t the only one.
+There were other anxious people from all over Brazil who were also going on the same flight to Russia.
 Some of them would study international relations in the small Russian city of Belgorod and some of them would go to Kursk for a medicine course in English.

 The day of the flight

 I remember the date very well — 4th of May.
 There were so many first times then!
 The first time I left the country.
 The first I saw an international airplane (one of the big ones, you know?).
 The first time I heard a waiter swearing at me in Spanish (this one was simply unforgettable).
 The first time I got to the world’s largest country, and too many other things to talk about now, so let’s focus!

 That flight took a while, I have to admit that.
 And it was not without casualties, either.
 At the Barajas airport, I was verbally abused by a waiter.
 Or he was trying to show me the menu, I really couldn’t tell.